Hamburger

 Società a responsabilità limitata (S.r.l.)

 Quota-holders of a corporation are generally not liable for the debts of the corporation.
 According to Italian law, their liability is limited to their contributions.
-The quota-holders are jointly liable with the directors in case they have intentionally decided or authorized the performance of harmful activities on the company, the quota-holders or third parties.
+The quota-holders are jointly liable with the directors in case they have intentionally decided or authorized the performance of harmful activities on the company, the quota-holders or 3rd parties.

 Società per azioni (S.p.A.)